When you're gathered around the Thanksgiving table and need an ice breaker, get the laughs going with these Thanksgiving puzzles, riddles and rebuses.

 - Words for a rousing game of Thanksgiving charades

-Get the free printable by filling out the form below in step 2.
+Get the free printable by filling out the form below.
 The pdf will fly over to your inbox, but don't let it sit there while you burn the turkey and mash the potatoes!
 Print it out!

 After printing, cut out the individual puzzles and words.
 Seems pretty self-explanatory, yes?